Facts and Figures

-San Jose State provides a comprehensive university education, granting bachelor's and master's degrees in 134 areas of study.
+San Jose State provides a comprehensive university education and offers 145 areas of study with an additional 108 concentrations.
 Quality teaching and small classes are a priority at SJSU, where tenured professors teach introductory as well as advanced courses.

-One of the 200 top research universities in the nation, SJSU offers rigorous course work and research opportunities to more than 30,000 undergraduate and graduate students in seven colleges.
+One of the 200 top research universities in the nation, SJSU offers rigorous course work and research opportunities to more than 30,000 undergraduate and graduate students in eight colleges.

 San Jose State's location in the Silicon Valley makes it an exceptionally rewarding learning environment for students.
 Silicon Valley firms and agencies seek SJSU students for internships, summer work programs and for assistance with research and development projects.
 Silicon Valley firms employ more graduates from SJSU than from any other university in the nation.

 To enrich the lives of its students, to transmit knowledge to its students along with the necessary skills for applying it in the service of our society, and to expand the base of knowledge through research and scholarship.

 Find statistics and figures about student enrollment, degrees, retention and graduation rates.
 Figures are also available for faculty instructional activities and academics.